Muideen7/LetShare/README.md

-# FoodShare-Connect
+# LetShare
-FoodShare Connect is a web application built with the MERN (MongoDB, Express.js, React, Node.js) stack.
+LetShare is a web application built with the MERN (MongoDB, Express.js, React, and Node.js) stack.
 Its primary goal is to facilitate the connection between restaurants and charity homes, ultimately aiming to reduce food waste and combat global hunger.
-This README file serves as a comprehensive guide to set up, run, and contribute to the FoodShare Connect project.
+This README file serves as a comprehensive guide to setting up, running, and contributing to the LetShare project.

 ## Table of Contents